Interplay between disorder and topology in Thouless pumping on a superconducting quantum processor

 with $d=2$ being the lattice constant~\cite{ke_multiparticle_2017}.

 In our experiments, we engineer the continuous RM model in the clean limit and implement topological pumping by periodically modulating $\delta$ and $\Delta$ that sketch a closed trajectory in the $\delta$--$\Delta$ space within a period $T$.
-The initial state is prepared as a single-excitation state by exciting one qubit closest to the middle, i.e., $Q_{19}$.
+The initial state is prepared as a single-excitation state, having an overlap of over $0.99$ with the exact Wannier state~\cite{supp_cite}, by exciting one qubit closest to the middle, i.e., $Q_{19}$.
 During the pumping procedure, we measure the population of each qubit $P_{|1\rangle}\equiv\langle\hat{n}_j\rangle$, with which the CoM can be calculated as $ \bar{x}\equiv\sum_j{j}\langle\hat{n}_j\rangle$.
-The experiments results of the shift of the CoM after four pumping cycles are shown in Fig.~\ref{fig:fig2} for four distinct pumping trajectories $\mathcal{C}_1$--$\mathcal{C}_4$ (Fig.~\ref{fig:fig2}C), respectively.
-The period is carefully chosen as $T=650$~ns, when the mean $\delta\!x$ achieves its maximum $1.95(6)$ (Fig.~\ref{fig:fig2}B).
+The experimental results of the shift of the CoM after four pumping cycles are shown in Fig.~\ref{fig:fig2} for four distinct pumping trajectories $\mathcal{C}_1$--$~\mathcal{C}_4$ (Fig.~\ref{fig:fig2}c), respectively.
+The period is carefully chosen as $T=650$~ns, when the mean $\delta x$ achieves its maximum $1.95(6)$ {(Fig.~\ref{fig:fig2}b)}.
+Here, the slight oscillation of $\delta x$ for $T>650$~ns originates from the difference between the single-excitation state and the exact Wannier state.
 Quantized charge pumping is observed for topologically nontrivial pumping trajectories $\mathcal{C}_1$ and $~\!\mathcal{C}_4$ around the gapless point $(\Delta, \delta)=(0, 0)$, corresponding to the Chern numbers $\mp1$, respectively.
 Moreover, topologically trivial pumping is probed for $\mathcal{C}_2$ and $\mathcal{C}_3$ with zero Chern number.
-The corresponding energy bands under open boundary conditions are shown in Fig.~\ref{fig:fig2}D for $\mathcal{C}_1$--$\mathcal{C}_4$, respectively, which could be measured by a dynamical spectroscopic technique~\cite{shi2022observing}.
-Adiabatic time evolutions for a pumped excitation during pumping trajectories $\mathcal{C}_1$--$\mathcal{C}_4$ are shown in Fig.~\ref{fig:fig2}E. The experimental results for adiabatic time evolutions for two pumped excitations can be found in the Supplementary Materials~\cite{supp_cite}. \\ \\ \textbf{Pumping in the presence of on-site disorder} \\ Next, we investigate the effects of on-site potential disorder on topological pumping.
-Figure~\ref{fig:fig3}A shows the displacement of the CoM for a forward pump, with respect to the pumping trajectory $\mathcal{C}_{\text{out}}$ (inset of Fig.~\ref{fig:fig3}C), versus the on-site disorder strength $V/2\pi$.
+The corresponding energy bands under open boundary conditions are shown in Fig.~\ref{fig:fig2}d for $\mathcal{C}_1$--$~\mathcal{C}_4$, respectively, which could be measured by a dynamical spectroscopic technique~\cite{shi2022observing}.
+The deviation for $t>3T$, between the experimental and numerical results in Fig.~\ref{fig:fig2}a, are due to dephasing~\cite{supp_cite}.
+Adiabatic time evolutions for a pumped excitation during pumping trajectories $\mathcal{C}_1$--$\mathcal{C}_4$ are shown in Fig.~\ref{fig:fig2}e.
+In addition, we experimentally monitor the double-excitation pumps for different trajectories~\cite{supp_cite}, which are shown in Fig.~\ref{fig:figdouble}.
+The experimental results are similar to the single-excitation cases, as the system is in the hard-core limit~\cite{yan_strongly_2019}.
+Since the pumps of excitations initially prepared at odd and even sites have opposite winding numbers~\cite{ke_multiparticle_2017}, no quantized pumping is observed for the topologically nontrivial pumping trajectory $\mathcal{C}_4$, when the parity of the initial excitation sites is different (Fig.~\ref{fig:figdouble}d). \\ \\ \textbf{Pumping in the presence of on-site disorder} \\ Next, we investigate the effects of on-site potential disorder on topological pumping.
+Figure~\ref{fig:fig3}a shows the displacement of the CoM for a forward pump, with respect to the pumping trajectory $\mathcal{C}_{\text{out}}$ (inset of Fig.~\ref{fig:fig3}c), versus the on-site disorder strength $V/2\pi$.
 Here, the on-site potential disorder $V_j$ on each qubit satisfies a uniform random distribution in the range $[-V, V]$.
-The experimental results demonstrate that quantized pumping persists for $V\lesssim \Delta_0=10$~MHz, but degrades as the displacement of the CoM per pumping cycle $\delta\!x$ decays to zero for $V\gtrsim 3\Delta_0$.
+The experimental results demonstrate that quantized pumping persists for $V/\Delta_0\lesssim 1$, but degrades as the displacement of the CoM per pumping cycle $\delta x$ decays to zero for $V\gtrsim 3\Delta_0$.
 In addition, we numerically calculate the pumping amounts of charge over one cycle, i.e.,